- PCIe is backward compatible and actual performance depends on the generation and number of active lanes.

 Hardware selection: examples and best practices

 If you're aiming for high performance, PCIe 4.0 already offers a fantastic balance of price and performance.
-There are SSDs that cost around...
-7.000 MB / s (models like Samsung 980 Pro or WD Black SN850X are well-known examples) and modern GPUs (RTX 3000/4000 or RX 6000/7000) are more than capable in 4.0.
-PCIe 5.0 in SSDs doubles the ceiling again, but requires good cooling and only makes sense if your workflow really takes advantage of it.
+There are SSDs that reach around 7.000 MB/s (models like the Samsung 980 Pro or WD Black SN850X are well-known examples), and modern GPUs (RTX 3000/4000 or RX 6000/7000) handle 4.0 with ease.
+PCIe 5.0 in SSDs doubles the performance ceiling again, but it requires good cooling and only makes sense if your workflow truly benefits from it.

-On motherboards, chipsets like B550/X570 (AMD) or Z690/Z790 (Intel) have brought PCIe 4.0 closer to the masses, while newer platforms open the door to PCIe 5.0 in the first GPU slot and/or in selected M.2 slots.
-Even so, always check the fine print: which lanes go to the CPU, which ones are connected to the chipset, and what gets disabled when all the slots are filled.
+On motherboards, chipsets like B550/X570 (AMD) or Z690/Z790 (Intel) have brought PCIe 4.0 to the masses, while newer platforms open the door to PCIe 5.0 in the first GPU slot and/or select M.2 slots.
+Even so, always check the fine print: which lanes go to the CPU, which ones are dependent on the chipset, and what gets disabled when all the slots are filled.

 A practical tip: prioritize CPU, GPU, RAM, and cooling, and choose a motherboard with a PCIe version that matches your actual usage for the next 2-3 years.
 It's better to have good memory and a solid 4.0 SSD than to force 5.0 where you won't notice any difference.
-Leave the door open for future upgrades without paying extra. marketing unnecessary.
+Leave the door open for future upgrades without paying for unnecessary marketing .

-If you're intrigued by a common case: a card like the GeForce RTX 3060 Ti (PCIe 4.0) on an MSI B450 motherboard will negotiate to PCIe 3.0 and work perfectly; in games the drop is minimal to x16, and you don't need to change the motherboard just for that if the rest of the equipment is compatible.
+If you're intrigued by a common scenario: a graphics card like the GeForce RTX 3060 Ti (PCIe 4.0) on an MSI B450 motherboard will negotiate at PCIe 3.0 and work perfectly; in games, the drop to x16 is minimal, and you don't need to change your motherboard just for that reason if the rest of your system is compatible.

 FAQ: Quick questions about PCIe that you should answer